Org Management

 You can also edit multiple members simultaneously by selecting multiple members from the members list and clicking "Edit Access".

-When you're editing multiple members, you have the option of changing only one access while leaving the rest as is.
-In the example below, we are editing the member access for User Alice and Jennifer Smith.
-In this case, we are updating their access so both have the ability to create new projects billed to the org, Billing Allowed.
+When editing multiple members, you can change a single access setting while leaving the rest unchanged.
+In the example below, the member access for User Alice and Jennifer Smith is updated so both have the ability to create new projects billed to the org (Billing Allowed).
 All other permissions remain the same.

 Update Membership Using CLI